Stock Lending Explained

 if DriveWealth fails to deposit collateral in the collateral bank account; or

 if DriveWealth becomes insolvent.

-Please ensure you have read the Disclaimers which outline the other risks involved, as well as the Stake Terms and Conditions, DriveWealth’s Risk Disclosures and the Master Securities Lending Agreement before considering if Stock Lending is right for you.
+Please ensure you have read the Stake Financial Services Guide, our Terms and Conditions, DriveWealth’s Risk Disclosures and the Master Securities Lending Agreement and consider factors such as your financial situation and needs, tax status, investment objectives and timeframes, liquidity needs and risk tolerance, before considering if Stock Lending is right for you.